snail vine

 The flowers of the snail vine are the main attractions.
 From July to October, they will surely steal the show with its attention-grabbing appearance.
 Commonly, they are light violet to white with a unique form.

-Each flower has a twisted petal that resembles a snail’s shell or corkscrew, which is where it got its common name.
+Each flower on the snail vine has a twisted petal that resembles a snail’s shell or corkscrew, which is where it got its common name.
 Along with this note-worthy characteristic, the flowers have a strong scent.

 Fruit and Seeds